You can visit schools to get unpaid experience in the classroom before you start your initial teacher training (ITT).

 Use our service to search for and organise a placement in England.

-A paid teaching internship could help you to understand what it’s really like in the classroom if you’re currently doing an undergraduate degree and are interested in teaching:
+A paid teaching internship could help you to understand what it’s really like in the classroom if you’re currently studying for an undergraduate or master’s degree and are interested in teaching:

 You’ll get to experience a range of activities to help you get a feel for school life.